- Will the Beatles Last? - March 30, 2026

 The Beatles Forever, like The Compleat Beatles (which I’ve posted about here), was one of the first attempts to tell the story in all its sweep and glory.
 But unlike the McDowell documentary—a portentous, weirdly chilly movie released in the bleak eighteen months after Lennon’s murder, The Beatles Forever was hopeful.
 It embodied those expectant years between Wings’ triumphant 1976 tour and Lennon’s murder, a time when a Beatles reunion wasn’t only possible, but seemed likely.
 Being a fan back then wasn’t totally an historical exercise, but an investment in the future.

 Schaffner’s book was exactly what my Beatle-crazed nine-year-old mind craved: what happened.
 The whole story lucidly told, from Sullivan to SNL, with pictures.
-A couple years later, walking giddily through the bowels of the O’Hare Hilton, I realized that The Beatles Forever was a Beatles convention on paper.
+A couple years later, ambling giddily through the bowels of the O’Hare Hilton, I realized that The Beatles Forever was a Beatles convention on paper.

 Looking at the book tonight, I’m struck by how purely it’s a core sample of late-Seventies Beatlefan opinion—something wonderful had happened, we knew that.
 But we didn’t know how singular it was yet.
 And we didn’t yet know the story was over.